Wali (administrative title): Omani Sultanate term

 The Sultanate of Oman, when it ruled Mombasa, Kenya, appointed a wali for the city known locally as LiWali.
-The term is still used today to denote settlements of Oman, such as the Wilayat Madha, a settlement which intersects the road between Madam in Sharjah and Hatta in Dubai in the United Arab Emirates (UAE).
-Many Rulers of the Trucial States (also called Trucial Oman in the past) appointed walis to look after towns on their behalf, including employing slaves for that purpose.
+The term is still used today to denote settlements of Oman, such as the Wilayat Madha, a settlement that intersects the road between Madam in Sharjah and Hatta in Dubai in the United Arab Emirates (UAE).
+Many rulers of the Trucial States (also called Trucial Oman in the past) appointed walis to look after towns on their behalf, including employing slaves for that purpose.

 Moroccan term

 Since 1997 regionalisation reform, a Wāli is the governor of one of the twelve regions of Morocco.

 Pakistani term

 In Pakistan, the rulers of the former princely state of Swat were given the title of Wali.

 Philippine term

 In the Philippines, the term Wa'lī is the name for the titular head of Bangsamoro Autonomous Region in Muslim Mindanao, an autonomous region in the large southern island of Mindanao.
 The Wa'lī have ceremonial functions and powers such as moral guardianship of the territory and convocation and dissolution of its parliament.